 Money Advice Service Quality Framework for Individuals

-The Money Advice Trust and Advice NI are delighted to announce that Wiseradviser Northern Ireland has gained accreditation from the Money Advice Service, as part of their Quality Framework for Individuals, in the Initial Contact, Support Work, Advice Work, Casework/Specialist, Court Representation and Supervision debt activity sets.
+The Money Advice Trust and Advice NI gained accreditation for this quality framework from the Money Advice Service (now Money & Pension Service).
+In the Initial Contact, Support Work, Advice Work, Casework/Specialist, Court Representation and Supervision debt activity sets.